Greenwood College School: Fees

-The tuition fee for the 2019–2020 academic year was $37,700.
-For new students there is a one time registration fee of $8,000.
-Tuition covers student participation in all school programs, including the Outdoor Leadership Program for Grades 7 to 11, which includes trips to locations across Canada.
+The tuition fee for the 2025-2026 academic year is $47,170.
+For new students there is a one-time registration fee of $9,000.
+Tuition covers student participation in all school programs, including the Outdoor Leadership Program for grades 7 to 11, which includes trips to locations across Canada.
 Like many independent schools with a Bring Your Own Device program, students are required to purchase a laptop with the required programs installed.